m3o/docs/pages/getting-started.markdown

 {: .no_toc }

 {: .fs-6 .fw-300 }
-The fast guide to using the Micro Platform
+The Micro Platform is a free for developers

-Visit [m3o.com/start](https://m3o.com/start) to get started in minutes.
+Visit [m3o.com/start](https://m3o.com/start) for the helloworld quickstart.

 ## Usage